A Balance Between Resilience and Well-Being

 In feeling buoyant, well-being also plays a part and can help reduce anxiety.
 Eating well leads to clearer thinking; exercise relieves frustration and lower blood pressure and enough sleep recharges the batteries and improves concentration.
 It is important to remember that students are not alone during the examinations and recommend regular conversations with friends, family and staff to get advice where required.

-Finally, here are my top five tips to examination preparation:
+five top tips to examination preparation:

 1. Give yourself enough time to study and don’t leave it until the last minute